patux/blog/content/about/index.md

 ### Hobbies

 * Swim - I usually swim 2-3 days a week
-* Biking - Heavily attached to biking, I use bike usually to go visit family and friends and shopping or just for fun, usually do mountain biking, once or twice every two weeks.
+* Biking - Heavily attached to biking, I do urban biking, and from time to time mountain biking.
-* Outdoors - Walk int he country with my dog, loves sunrises more than sunsets, heavily connected with biking and my puppy
+* Outdoors - Walk int he country with my dog, loves sunrises more than sunsets, heavily connected with biking and dog
 * Reading - Classic literacy, fantasy, sci-fi and work related books.
 * Movies - Love watching movies a lot, and one or two series.
 * Barbequer - I like learning and cooking bbq